 It is therefore important to assess general motor performance in the management of athletes.
 Joyner and Mcmanis (2007) established the need for the assessment of performance skills by the measurement of performance skills levels (Galkihue &Donnelly, 2003; Morrow, Jackson, Disch & Mood, 2005; Mackenzie, 2007).
 Mackenzie (2007) stated that assessment is the act of measuring resulting in the assigning of a number to the character of whatever is being assessed while the tool or instrument used for the assessment is a test.
 He explained that a test is used to access the character of whatever is being assessed so as to reach a decision (evaluation) regarding its quality, goodness, merit, value or worthiness.
-Testing and measurement are hence the means of collecting information upon which subsequent performance evaluations and decisions are made.
-There are several characteristics to skills and motor performance, and these must be well identified, defined and isolated in skills and motor performance testing because for tests of skills and motor performance to be meaningful, they should be capable of measuring one character only at a time (American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD, 2002).
+Testing and measurement are hence the means of collecting information upon which subsequent performance, and these must be well identified, defined and isolated in skills and motor performance testing because for tests of skills and motor performance to be meaningful, they should be capable of measuring one character only at a time (American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD, 2002).